James Cagney: 1936–1937: Independent years

-Cagney spent most of the next year on his farm, and went back to work only when Edward L. Alperson from Grand National Films, a newly established, independent studio, approached him to make movies for $100,000 a film and 10% of the profits.
-Cagney made two films for Grand National: Great Guy and Something to Sing About.
-He received good reviews for both, but overall the production quality was not up to Warner Bros. standards, and the films did not do well.
-A third film, Dynamite, was planned, but Grand National ran out of money.
+Cagney spent most of the next year on his farm, and went back to work only when Edward L. Alperson of Grand National Pictures, a newly established, independent studio, approached him to make movies for $100,000 a film and 10% of the profits.
+Cagney made two features for Grand National: the crime drama Great Guy (1936) with Cagney as a federal inspector, and the musical Something to Sing About (1937) with Cagney as a bandleader and dancer.
+He received good reviews for both.

+Cagney might have continued with Grand National but the studio, having spent lavishly on the Cagney films, couldn't recoup the production costs.
+Grand National usually made low-budget features for small, neighborhood theaters, and the Cagney films proved too expensive for the intended market.
+Grand National had acquired a promising story property from author Rowland Brown, Angels with Dirty Faces, for $30,000.
+Cagney was slated to star in the film version but, with the studio in financial trouble, the project went no further.
+Cagney took the script to Warner Bros., which bought it from Grand National and filmed it in 1938.

 Cagney also became involved in political causes, and in 1936, agreed to sponsor the Hollywood Anti-Nazi League.
 Unknown to Cagney, the League was in fact a front organization for the Communist International (Comintern), which sought to enlist support for the Soviet Union and its foreign policies.

 The courts eventually decided the Warner Bros. lawsuit in Cagney's favor.
 He had done what many thought unthinkable: taking on the studios and winning.
 Not only did he win, but Warner Bros. also knew that he was still their foremost box office draw and invited him back for a five-year, $150,000-a-film deal, with no more than two pictures a year.
 Cagney also had full say over what films he did and did not make.
 Additionally, William Cagney was guaranteed the position of assistant producer for the movies in which his brother starred.

-Cagney had demonstrated the power of the walkout in keeping the studios to their word.
-He later explained his reasons, saying, "I walked out because I depended on the studio heads to keep their word on this, that or other promise, and when the promise was not kept, my only recourse was to deprive them of my services."
+Cagney had demonstrated the power of the walkout in holding the studios to their word.
+He later explained his reasons, saying, "I walked out because I depended on the studio heads to keep their word on this, that, or other promise, and when the promise was not kept, my only recourse was to deprive them of my services."
 Cagney himself acknowledged the importance of the walkout for other actors in breaking the dominance of the studio system.
 Normally, when a star walked out, the time he or she was absent was added onto the end of an already long contract, as happened with Olivia de Havilland and Bette Davis.
 Cagney, however, walked out and came back to a better contract.
 Many in Hollywood watched the case closely for hints of how future contracts might be handled.

-Artistically, the Grand National experiment was a success for Cagney, who was able to move away from his traditional Warner Bros. tough guy roles to more sympathetic characters.
-How far he could have experimented and developed will never be known, but back in the Warner fold, he was once again playing tough guys.